 211info is Oregon and Southwest Washington's comprehensive support hub for 2-1-1.
 The nonprofit 211info is built upon a 25-year history of providing people with free and easy access to the answers they need most.

 A Caring Place A Caring Place is a FREE therapeutic respite care center for foster children, ages 6 weeks through 6 years, and provides an opportunity for children to receive some one-on-one attention and to learn social skills.
 Staffed by the Relief Nursery and trained volunteers, this is a great resource not only for foster kids but also for foster parents who need a break.
 Birth and adopted children of foster parents are eligible to attend ONLY if a foster child in the home is enrolled in the program.
 A Caring Place meets in Eugene.
 For more information, contact Libbie Marshall at 541-686-7555 ext.
 5219.

-Autism Society of Oregon empowers individuals with autism, their families and their service providers to improve quality of their lives through support and information.
+Autism Society of Oregon Empowers individuals with autism, their families and their service providers to improve quality of their lives through support and information.

-Boys and Girls Club of America - Contact a Club near you to check out the program offerings and activities they can participate in every day.
+Boys and Girls Club of America Contact a Club near you to check out the program offerings and activities they can participate in every day.

-Camp To Belong (CTB) , an international non-profit 501(c)(3) organization, has been actively reuniting brothers and sisters placed in separate foster, adoptive or kinship homes through Summer Camp Programs and year round events since 1995.
+Camp To Belong (CTB) An international non-profit 501(c)(3) organization, CTB has been actively reuniting brothers and sisters placed in separate foster, adoptive or kinship homes through Summer Camp Programs and year round events since 1995.
 The primary goal is to provide a sense of belonging to youth as individuals, and as siblings, giving them opportunities to share childhood memories together and among other youth in the same situations.